awfulwaffle77/thinkRC/README.md

 is a bad idea due to the fact that the Rect and Surfaces store their coordinates as int, and not as floats, leading to discrepancies in calculus. *NOTE: decomment code in move_forward, in loop and maybe the self.center property in class Car to test it further.*

 ## First steps
 Creating a pygame to simulate the real environment.

+The current state should be represented by the distances recorded by the sensors and not also by the current position.
+Knowing the position is easy in the simulated environment, but in reality, there is no way to check position.

+The current crash checking does not also apply in reality.
+I do not know how to implement it in reality.
+Maybe with a collision sensor.